greenheartgames/greenworks/readme.md

 # Greenworks

 * Greenworks is a [node.js addon](https://nodejs.org/api/addons.html) that
-allows you to integrate your HTML5 app or game with [Steamworks](http://www.steampowered.com/steamworks/) by exposing a number of Steamworks APIs to JavaScript.
+allows you to integrate your HTML5 game (or app) with [Steamworks](http://www.steampowered.com/steamworks/) by exposing a number of Steamworks APIs to JavaScript.
 * Greenworks was originally developed by